64robots/webforms/README.md

 1 - Add Routes

-At that moment the package doesn't work with anonymous users.
+At the moment, the package doesn't work with anonymous users.
 Please, add that to your routes file under an auth routes:

 ```php
 Route::webforms('webforms');